THE LIVING COMPOSERS PROJECT

 (b.
 1978, Tashkent).

-Ms. Sadikova is the daughter of the composer and conductor Oltun Sadikov (b.
-1947) and the granddaughter of the composer Tolibjon Sadikov (b.
+Ms. Sadikova is the daughter of the composer and conductor Oltun Sodiqov (b.
+1947) and the granddaughter of the composer Tolib Sodiqov (b.
 1907 – d.
 1957).
 She studied composition with Dmitri Yanov-Yanovsky and piano with Tamara Borisova and Yadviga Lisovskaya at the Uspensky Academic Lyceum in Tashkent from 1985–96 and composition with Dmitri Yanov-Yanovsky and organ with Tatyana Levina at the State Conservatory of Uzbekistan in Tashkent from 1996–98.
 She also studied philology at the State University in Tashkent in 1997–98.
 She then studied composition with Philip Cashian and organ with David Bruce-Payne and David Saint at the Birmingham Conservatoire from 1998–2001 and there earned her BMus with honours in both subjects, on the Scholarship of the Uzbek President.
 She later studied composition with Alwynne Pritchard at the Trinity Laban Conservatoire of Music and Dance in London from 2004–06, where she earned her MMus.

 Among her honours are First Prize in a competition in Tashkent (1996, for Reflection), the Brandenburgischer Kunst-Förderpreis (2014) and the Europäischer Komponistenpreis from Young Euro Classic (2014, for Brief Scherben).
-Her music has been performed in Austria, the Czech Republic, France, Georgia, Germany, Italy, Norway, Poland, Russia, Switzerland, Ukraine, the UK, the USA, and Uzbekistan.
+Her music has been performed in Austria, Canada, the Czech Republic, Denmark, France, Georgia, Germany, Italy, Norway, Poland, Russia, Switzerland, Ukraine, the UK, the USA, and Uzbekistan.

 In addition to the works listed below, she has composed film scores.